danpeirce/danpeirce.github.io/2021/expansion-3pi/pololu3pi.c-details.pandoc.md

 * This function only used in **No Roam** mode and is called as a menu item
 * ~~Calibrates sensors~~
-* Reads sensors and prints values to virtual COM port.
+* Reads sensors and prints normalized values for each to virtual COM port.
 * ~~prints timer3 value~~
 * possible future changes
 	* currently prints new values over old. may change so new values go on new line
 	* may change so it prints only one set of values and returns
 * calibrate() has been commented out.
-It was found that calibrate works more consistantly when done in Roam mode with no USB cable.
+It was found that calibrate works more consistently when done in Roam mode with no USB cable.
 The following steps can be used to get sensor readings:
     * Turn robot on in Roam mode
 	* Pick the robot up after calibration is complete
-	* Move switch to No Roam possition
+	* Move slide switch to No Roam position
 	* Attach USB cable
 	* Open terminal program
 	* Select sensor readings with **Ctrl+s**